esaia/interactive-real-estate/readme.txt

 == Description ==
 [Upgrade To Pro!](https://www.ireplugin.com/pricing) | [Live Demo](https://www.ireplugin.com/demos) | [Module Demo](https://www.ireplugin.com/module) | [Support](https://www.ireplugin.com/contact)

-### Interactive Building Module Plugin ###
+### Interactive Building Module ###
 [Interactive Real Estate](https://www.ireplugin.com/) is the most innovative WordPress plugin for creating **interactive buildings** and **property displays**.
 Quickly add pins, vector shapes, and create SVG, all without needing to write any code.
 This plugin makes you possible to **boost apartment sales**.
 With easy navigation through different building layers, users can get detailed information about each unit directly from the visual interface.

 ### This Interactive Image Plugin Gives Easy Select Area Option ###

-Select area easily, with our WordPress plugin to specific regions of an building image and provide extra details for each one.
+[Select area easily](https://www.ireplugin.com/module), with our WordPress plugin to specific regions of an building image and provide extra details for each one.
 After you create selection you can edit it at any time.

 ### Zoom and Pan ###